College Learning Communities

 Bayan Learning Community

-The word Bayan implies a place where one feels welcome in the Filipino language.
-This community provides a scholarly home for students to explore Filipino-American issues.
-Bayan scholars will learn life and college skills to help them transition from Southwestern College to a four-year university or college.
+The word "Bayan" in Pilipino implies a place where one belongs or feels welcome, as in a family or home.
+The Southwestern College's Bayan Learning Community provides a scholarly home for students of all races, cultures, or ethnicity to explore Filipino-American issues.
+Bayan scholars learn life and college skills to help them transition from Southwestern College to a four-year university or college.
+They do so by taking a pair of linked transfer level courses, English Composition and Personal Development.
+Both courses focus on the Fiipino/a American experience.
+As well, Bayan scholars have a dedicated counselor and participate in array of field trips and co-curricular activities, all to support transferring to a four-year college.
 For more information, contact the Counseling Center at (619) 482-6317.

 PAIR—A Basic Skills Initiative Program